uzerpllp/uzerp-docs/content/docs/setup/manufacturing.md

 ### Departments and Workcentres

-You can set up as many departments as your organisation requires and within each department you can set up multiple workcentres - these could be for groups of machines, a linked set of processes or a single machine station.
-Each workcentre can be allocated a recovery, or 'charge out', rate to recover the cost into products.
+You can set up as many departments as your organisation requires and within each department you can set up multiple workcentres - these could represent groups of machines, a linked set of processes or a single machine station.
+Each workcentre can be allocated a recovery, or charge-out, rate to recover the cost into products.

-Departments may be designated 'production' departments - this means that they are included in the production recording system and can have actual time recorded against them.
+Departments may have production recording enabled - this means that they are included in the production recording system and can have actual time recorded against them.
 This gives the flexibility to have a group of workcentres included on a route and therefore costed into a product, but not have actual time booked via the production recording system.

 ### Resources

-Most processes within a manufacturing environment 'consume' resources.
-In uzERP a Resource is usually used for Operator grades who work on producing stock items.
-This allows the 'consumption' of an Operator's time to be costed into a product using the recovery rate for the resource.
+Most processes within a manufacturing environment consume resources.
+In uzERP a Resource is generally used for Operator grades who work on producing stock items.
+This allows the consumption of an Operator's time to be costed into a product using the recovery rate for the resource.